MicrosoftDocs/powerquery-docs/powerquery-docs/odbc.md

 <tr class="even">
 <td>CancelQueryExplicitly</td>
 <td><p>A logical value that instructs the M engine to explicitly cancel any running calls through the ODBC driver before terminating the connection to the ODBC server.</p>
-<p>This is useful in situations where query execution is managed independently of the network connections to the server, for example in some Spark deployments.
-In most cases this value doesn't need to be set as the query in the server is cancelled when the network connection to the server is terminated.</p>
+<p>This field is useful in situations where query execution is managed independently of the network connections to the server, for example in some Spark deployments.
+In most cases, this value doesn't need to be set because the query in the server is canceled when the network connection to the server is terminated.</p>
 <p>Default: false</p></td>
 </tr>
 <tr class="odd">